AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-12-24-An-Introduction-to-Javascript-Generators.md

 A javascript generator is a special type of synchronous function where execution can be manually halted and resumed at any given point, all the while remembering where we halted execution.
 Regular functions don’t have this ability, once invoked they will run until fully executed or a return statement is encountered.

 To best illustrate this, let’s start by having a look at the syntax!
-To tell javascript that a function should be a generator, we simply follow the ‘function’ keyword by an asterisk symbol.
+To tell javascript that a function should be a generator, we simply follow the <b>function</b> keyword by an asterisk symbol (<b>*</b>).
 And that's that, how this syntax came to be from a historical point of view is a bit hazy.
 Here's an initial minimal example:

 <pre><code>function* generator(){
   yield;
 }
 </code></pre>

 Our next point of interest is the <b>yield</b> keyword that you can see in the body of the generator's function.
 Think of it as the return keyword’s distant cousin: it is also used to get a value out of the generator function and returns it when the generator is invoked, however, unlike the return keyword, it doesn’t terminate the function instantaneously but rather just pauses it’s execution.
-The next time the generator is invoked again we will resume execution starting from the last yield keyword.
-This essentially means that the yield keyword can occur more than once throughout the generator’s body:
+The next time the generator is invoked again we will resume execution starting from the last <b>yield</b> keyword.
+This essentially means that the <b>yield</b> keyword can occur more than once throughout the generator’s body:

 <pre><code>function* generator(){
   yield 1;